-Fulbright grants are offered in 155 countries.
+Fulbright grants are offered in 160+ countries.
 Applicants may only apply to one country per application cycle.
-The Participating Countries section of the Fulbright website list requirements for each specific country and region.
+The Participating Countries section of the Fulbright website lists grants available in each specific country and region.

 What are the financial benefits of a Fulbright grant?

-Grant benefits include round-trip airfare, monthly stipends and health insurance for the length of your stay abroad (8-12 months for most grants).
+Grant benefits include round-trip airfare, monthly stipends and health insurance for the length of your stay abroad.
 Depending on the host country, additional benefits may also include: dependent support, research allowance, tuition, language lessons and enhancement activities.